Ombrulla logo

 Vision Encoders

-Historically, CNNs provided the backbone for extracting regional features (objects, attributes).
-Modern VLMs increasingly favor Vision Transformers (ViTs) that partition images into fixed-size patches, treat each as a token, and apply self-attention to model long-range dependencies.
-ViTs produce dense visual embeddings suitable for either alignment into a joint space or cross-attention fusion with text.
+Historically, CNNs provided the backbone for extracting regional features such as objects and attributes.
+Modern VLMs increasingly favor Vision Transformers (ViTs), which partition images into fixed-size patches, treat each as a token, and apply self-attention to capture long-range dependencies.
+ViTs produce dense visual embeddings suitable for alignment into a joint space or cross-attention fusion with text capabilities that are especially valuable in AI defect detection systems where precise visual feature extraction is critical.

 Design considerations.